AkifumiSato/vercel-meetup-slide/slides.md

 Theme:

-Browser-back experience and Next.js
+Browser back experience and Next.js

 ---

-<Title>Why browser-back experience?</Title>
+<Title>Why browser back experience?</Title>

 ---
 layout: sub-section
-breadcrumb: Why browser-back experience?
+breadcrumb: Why browser back experience?
 ---

-# Importance of the browser-back Experience
+# Importance of the browser back experience

 Browser back is one of the most important web browsing experiences for users.